bchavez/Coinbase/README.md

 }
 ```

 **Note:** Don't ask me why creating a payment page is called a ***button*** in their API.
-Coinbaise claims the underlying *data model* is the same regardless if it is a payment button that is created or a payment page.
-It makes no sense to me to expose this detail conceptually; but whatever, I didn't design their API.
+Coinbaise claims the underlying *data model* is the same regardless if you are creating a payment button or a payment page.
+It makes no sense to me to expose this detail conceptually to your API consumers; but whatever, I didn't design their API.

 -------
 #### Handling Callbacks on Your Server